 *Here is a link to a teacher preparation blog hosted by Priscila Marin-Amory, a senior Cumbres student.
 She has great resources and advice for future teachers!

-- Cumbres has more than 100 current students seeking licensure endorsements in bilingual instruction and/or English as Second Language (ESL).
+- Cumbres has approximately 80 current students seeking licensure endorsements in bilingual instruction and/or English as Second Language (ESL).

 - The average Cumbres student Grade Point Average (GPA) exceeds a 3.2 cumulative GPA.

-- Each freshman and new student of the program are paired up with a mentor within the University or surrounding community
+- Each freshman and new student of the program is paired up with a mentor teacher in the Greeley community

 - More than 50% of Cumbres students are considered to be first-generation college students.